 In spite of the name, this creamy vegan potato leek soup contains not a drop of cream, cashew cream, coconut milk, soy milk, or any other dairy substitutes.
 The creaminess is all thanks to the potatoes, which get half-pureed with an immersion blender (or regular blender), as well as the nutritional yeast, which adds umami to the soup.

 One of the things I love about this recipe is that it’s so ridiculously simple: cleaning and chopping up the leeks is probably the most time-consuming/annoying step.
 I jump at a chance to cook something with so few ingredients these days, but you could definitely choose to add some additional vegetables or seasonings (like additional fresh herbs) if you’d like to jazz it up.
-Coconut bacon would be a killer topping.
+Coconut bacon is a great topping.

 While the soup is perfect with a crusty slice of bread or toast, it’s definitely filling enough to stand on its own.
 Stirring in the optional greens helps to add more fiber and a little extra nutrient density.
 Steven doesn’t care for greens in his soup (it’s a texture thing), but I do, for the opposite reason (I love the texture), so when we made it I set is portion aside and stirred some chopped spinach into my bowl.
 The meal was quick, easy, and really satisfying.

 Whether you’re still immersed in winter temperatures or just now climbing into spring, this soup is a wonderful go-to recipe for quick comfort food.
 I hope that it’ll be warming you up soon.